 Climb the Harbour Bridge (Pylon)

 I think most people know about the Harbour Bridge Climb but you might not know about the much cheaper option that predates the Bridge Climb by some margin.
-If you climb the 200 steps to the top of the Harbour Pylon you will not only be rewarded with magnificent views of Sydney, but also be given an insight into Sydney and her magnificent Harbour Bridge.
+If you climb the 200 steps to the top of the Harbour Pylon you will not only be rewarded with magnificent views of Sydney but also be given an insight into Sydney and her magnificent Harbour Bridge.
 For me, the best part of this experience, apart from the view of course, are all the amazing stories such as that of Vincent Kelly and his life (saving) belt.
 Follow the link below for more info.

 Famous for show bags, smelly animals, a rodeo and wood chopping.
 Kids love it.
 Make sure you bring buckets of patience (and cash) with you.
-The Royal Easter Show has introduced a ‘Show Planner’ to make the whole experience a little easier.
+The Royal Easter Show’s ‘Show Planner’ may help to make the experience a little easier.

 The Easter Show also features a range of games, entertainment, education and of course those farm animals.
 Whatever your interests, the Sydney Royal Easter Show has something for everyone ‘baa baa’ none. 🙂